open-source-labs/Chronos/README.md

 ![Chronos logo](https://raw.githubusercontent.com/Chronos2-0/Chronos/master/app/assets/logo2.png)
 ## Microservices Architecture
-Microservices architecture for testing [Chronos](https://github.com/Chronos2-0/Chronos), a microservice communication and health visualizer.
+Microservices architecture for testing [Chronos](https://github.com/oslabs-beta/Chronos), a microservice communication and health visualizer.

 ## Purpose and Design
 This sample microservices architecture allows developers to explore the functionality of Chronos.
-It consists of three microservices, which are contained within the directories:
+It consists of four microservices, which are contained within the directories:
+- Reverse Proxy
 - Books
 - Customers
 - Orders

 Each microservice has its own server, which receives requests from both the client and from other microservices.
-Each microservice also has its own database, which it can query to respond to those requests.
+Books, Customers, and Orders also have their own databases, which they can query to respond to those requests.

 **You must replace the placeholder MongoDB Atlas URIs for the databases with your own _actual_ MongoDB Atlas URIs:**